Lovenox® (There may be other brand names for this medication.)

 - Look at the syringe to be sure the drug is clear and colorless or pale yellow.

 If you have questions about where to give the shot, ask your health care provider.
 Each syringe and needle should be used one time – do NOT reuse a syringe or the needle.
-Your doctor, pharmacist, or health care provider will tell you how to throw away used needles and syringes to avoid accidental injury.

 What Is It Used For?